Does my International Health Insurance Cover Obamacare Requirements

 The short answer to the first question is generally no. Most international plans do not meet that ACA compliance benchmark.
-They are typically designed for any international living in a foreign country and do not attempt to meet the specific requirements of certain countries.
+They are typically designed for any international living in a foreign country and do not attempt to meet the specific requirements of individual countries.

-The answer to the second question is a little more complicated… The U.S. government understands that it would be incredibly hard, if not impossible, to monitor and manage all international plans.
+The answer to the second question is a little more complicated.
+The U.S. government understands that it would be incredibly hard, if not impossible, to monitor and manage all international plans.
 Therefore, they have made accommodations for those of you planning a trip or move–or who are currently living–abroad.

 330 Day Rule: ACA Exemptions for U.S. Citizens Abroad